MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 114.0.1823.XX: May XX, 2023

+Fixed various bugs and performance issues.

+### Feature update

+- **Microsoft Edge Sync Favorites Recovery.** The Microsoft Edge Sync Favorites Recovery feature lets sync users restore any favorites that they lost or deleted within the last 14 days.
+Users can access this feature from either the Microsoft Edge favorites hub or the *edge://favorites* page. **Note:** This feature is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout.

 ## Version 114.0.1823.30: May 26, 2023

 Fixed various bugs and performance issues.